iamirmasoud/image_deduplicator/README.md

-# Automatic Image Deduplicator using PyTorch
+# Automatic Image Deduplication using PyTorch

 ## Project Overview
 Sometimes I have a directory with many images that contains a lot of duplicated images (with different names) among them.
 I decided to use machine learning and deep learning, instead of doing a manual search, to find and delete these duplicated images.